About Dr. Norleena Gullett

 As I pursued my medical education, it was the cancer patients who lingered in my thoughts.
 These patients present bewildered, determined, and often desperate.
 The complexity of their disease requires a physician who is not only a clinician, but a partner and collaborator.
-Oncologists not only treat the disease, but deal with the myriad of life and death issues that accompany it.
+Oncologists not only treat the disease but deal with the myriad of life and death issues that accompany it.
 It is the intensity of this experience and the ability to have an impact in someone’s life that attracts me to oncology.

 Now at the end of a long work week, I no longer question the purpose of my work.
-My medical and technology training allow me to make a contribution to the field of Radiation Oncology and provide improved care to my cancer patients.
+My medical and technology training allows me to make a contribution to the field of Radiation Oncology and provide improved care to my cancer patients.

 In Their Words

 “The staff was great.
 I would not change anything.”